jiukeem/kaggle_disaster-tweet/README.md

 # kaggle_disaster-tweet
-my first kaggle: Real or Not?
+kaggle study: Real or Not?
 NLP with Disaster Tweets